mariechatfield/tutorials/firebase/steps/step4_write_dynamic_data.md

 2. For every additional form input you add, use jQuery to get its value and then send that value to your database.
     - [jQuery selectors](http://www.w3schools.com/jquery/jquery_ref_selectors.asp) - explains how to select different HTML elements using jQuery
     - [.val()](http://api.jquery.com/val/) - documentation for the `.val()` method of jQuery, commonly used to get or set values of HTML elements
-3. Add a button outside of the form that, when clicked, sends the form's input to the databse.
+3. Add a button outside of the form that, when clicked, sends the form's input to the database.
 See if you can do this **without** rewriting any of the code inside `submitRecommendations`.
     - [Events and Event Delegation](http://jqfundamentals.com/chapter/events) - excellent introduction to how events work in jQuery
     - [jQuery events](https://api.jquery.com/category/events/) - documentation about all the methods of jQuery related to events
 4. Add a button that resets the form, and clears all the values in the inputs.